terales/blackbird-docs/src/content/docs/guides/toolbox.md

 ---
-title: The Toolbox - Different helpers to ease your Flights
+title: The Toolbox - Different Helpers to Ease Your Flights
 description: In this guide, we will go through different actions within Blackbird's pre-built apps that will help with data extraction or transformation, many times a must for your workflows.
 sidebar:
   label: The Toolbox